Curriculum Resources for Financial Educators

 PARTICIPANT WORKBOOKS:

-Participant workbooks are available to download in multiple languages (Arabic, Dari, English, Pashto, Spanish, Ukrainian) to address the growing need to increase access to linguistically appropriate financial education and financial coaching services.
+Participant workbooks are available to download in multiple languages (Arabic, Chinese, Dari, English, Farsi, Pashto, Portuguese, Russian, Spanish, Ukrainian) to address the growing need to increase access to linguistically appropriate financial education and financial coaching services.
 Individuals who have recently arrived in the United States and have limited ability to read, speak, write, or understand English experience significant barriers to accessing safe, and affordable financial products and services, community resources, and financial education opportunities.
 They also face challenges navigating and fully participating in the U.S. financial system, which impacts achieving financial well-being for themselves, their families, and their communities.

 Financial Foundations is meant to be a starting place to have money conversations and help you support the financial education needs of immigrants and refugees with whom you are working.
 These needs will vary and so will the pace and depth you will need to cover in each module.